uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 <img src="SYMBOL.png" alt="" class="same-size" />

 Thurneysen uses this symbol to demarcate a kind of 'overflow line' for words that should appear elsewhere in the text.
-So in his transcription he moves the words after this symbol (but on the same line) to after the line that begins "Arotroi cath comartan...".
-Presumably the scribe wanted the 'A' in "Arotroi" to be larger and to sit on the margin, but he didn't want to waste precious vellum with empty space, so he filled the previous line out with text that was meant to go after the "Arotroi..." line.
+In his transcription he moves the words which come after this strange symbol (but are still on the same line) to after the line that begins "Arotroi cath comartan...".
+Presumably the scribe wanted the 'A' in "Arotroi" to be larger and to sit on the margin, but didn't want to waste precious vellum with empty space, so he finished out the previous line with text that was meant to go after the "Arotroi..." line.
 Therefore, Thurneysen moved the "silsit- ..." line to after the "Arotroi..." line.

 Here is an example of Stokes doing the same thing for this symbol on folio 67v.
 He moves the "ol Corpri..." line to after the "Os tusai..." line.
 The scribe then, again, wanted the first letter of this new paragraph to be larger in the margin.
 So in my transcription, the "silsit- ..." line will also follow after the "Arotroi..." line.